tokenized/docs/protocol-rejection.md

             <td class="m10">MessagePayload</td>
             <td class="m10">0</td>
             <td class="m10"><abbr title="Sorry, you don't have enough tokens.">Hover for example</abbr></td>
             <td class="m10"><abbr title="Length 0-65,535 bytes.
 Message that explains the reasoning for a rejection, if needed.
 Most rejection types will be captured by the Rejection Type Subfield.">Length 0-65,535 bytes.
-Message that explains the reasoning for a rejec ...
-Hover for more</abbr></td>
+Message that explains the reasoning for a rejection, if needed.
+Mo ...</abbr></td>
             <td class="m10">nvarchar32</td>
             <td class="m10"></td>
         </tr>